-No matter how many challenges you are looking at or how many you conquered in the past year, 2014 is going to be a good year.
+No matter how many challenges you are looking at or how many you conquered in the past year, 2019 is going to be a great year.
 It is a decision we can make right now.
 We can’t control everything in our lives, but we can control our choices.
 Let’s choose a fun way to improve our lives and our marriages by working with our mates to make this one of our best years ever!
-Here are 10 New Year’s Resolutions for you and your spouse to take on together – and none of them include the word “weight”!
+Here are 10 New Year’s Resolutions for you and your spouse to take on together – and none of them include the word “weight!”

 1. Thank your mate daily.
 If a server at a restaurant fills our coffee, we probably automatically say “thank you.”
 But do we do the same at home?
 It’s so easy to forget to express appreciation for what is routine.
 If you get through the day and there hasn’t been a single incident – a door held open, a scoot over on the couch to make room for you, a kind word said – for you to say ‘thank you’ for, get creative.
 “Thanks for your great smile.”
 You keep this up and you will find yourself going through the day looking for something to express appreciation about.

 2. Make each greeting a positive one.
 Trade in the morning grunt for a smile and ‘good morning.’
 Avoid walking in the door from work and immediately announcing what a crappy day you had or letting your mate know they forgot to bring the trash can up from the curb.
 If those things need to be said at all, they can certainly wait until you’ve given your mate a hug, a smile and a kind word.

 3. Have a technology free dinner at least once a week.
 Maybe tech-free Tuesday?
 A night where you sit down with each other and food and talk during your meal.
 No TV, no phone (as in off so that you’re not distracted by the all-important ‘you’ve got mail’ ping), no computer, nothing with earbuds.
 The one exception might be something that plays soft, mood-enhancing music in the background.